Heritage & History

 Miag-ao history & heritage preservation

-Each town of each province bordering Sulu Sea is rich in their own history.
-Yet, much has been lost over the centuries and younger people barely know about their own history because of lack of reading resources, distractions from daily life’s struggles and social media.
+Each town of each province bordering the Sulu Sea is rich in its own history.
+Yet, much has been lost over centuries and younger people barely know about their own history because of the lack of reading resources, distractions from daily life’s struggles and social media.
 The town of Miag-ao is Sulu Garden Foundation’s test case on how to re-stimulate awareness and concern about local history and heritage preservation.

 Through social media, we have created a Facebook group called ‘Historic Miagao @ Sulu Garden which enables public access to historic topics that relates to the people of this town.

 Important books and references that relate to Miag-ao are archived as digitized copies freely accessible to the public.
 An example is the digitization program for the 1979 book by Elias N. Failagao entitled “History of Miag-ao.”
 The book is the main reference guide to local history but since then had become rare.
 Now, residents and students can access the story and the digitized link to download this book.

 A blog site that specifically discusses Miag-ao stories provides a more comprehensive grasp of the historic events that occurred over the centuries.
 Years of research enabled us to put together the stories that influenced the lives of the people of Miag-ao.
 Here are two examples from 2 different centuries: The first was the reciprocal invasions that happened over 200 years between the Spanish and their Christianized Allies against the tribes of Islamic Mindanao; the second was the arrival of the US Army in Miag-ao during the Philippine-American War.